 Rent recovery procedure

-- Apply to have the debt recovered in the Magistrates Court
+- try to get the money from you in Magistrates Court

-- Apply to recover possession of the dwelling in the County Court
+- try to get the money from you and evict you in the County Court

-Before starting legal action against you, the Housing Executive must try to visit you in your home to discuss the problem and give you an opportunity to repay the amount voluntarily.
-The budgeting tools in our Repossession and Mortgage Debt advice section may help you come up with a realistic and sustainable repayment proposal.
+Before starting legal action against you, your landlord should visit you in your home to discuss the problem and give you an opportunity to repay the amount voluntarily.
+Getting advice on budgeting and money management could help you manage your budget and help you to pay off the money you owe.

 - repaying your debt in full,